Philip McKenzieOn Influence and Influencers

 Charlene Weisler is a media research executive and MediaVillage columnist with experience that spans broadcast, cable, off-platform, non-linear, and broadband.
 She shares her expertise in set-top box data, SEO, metrics creation, and behavioral psychography in her "Media Insights" column.
 In addition, she writes about the media for several industry publications and hosts a blog at www.WeislerMedia.blogspot.com.

 Though a New Yorker at heart, Christian Taylor is a self-taught photographer from Freeport, Long Island who began his career creating content for an industrial manufacturing company while working on other artistic projects with aspiring creatives.
-Later he moved into the high-end jewelry industry, where he stayed for nearly 6 years, producing videos, photo-shoots, and various social media campaigns for a fifth avenue luxury watch company.
-Now, Christian has his eyes set on the television industry, starting his hopefully long career in media as a Content Creator for MediaVillage’s TV/Video Download, Jack Myers’ The Future of Men and HookedUpGen, another branch of the MyersBizNet company.
+Later he moved to the high-end jewelry industry, where he stayed for nearly six years producing videos, photo-shoots and various social media campaigns for a luxury watch company.
+Now, Christian has his eyes set on the television and media industries as a content creator for MediaVillage, TV/Video Download and AdvancingDiversity.org.

 Dr. Christopher Boulton is a race representation in advertising researcher, documentary filmmaker, and associate professor of communication at the University of Tampa.
 His writing has appeared in academic journals such as the Howard Journal of Communications and Advertising & Society Review, books like The Routledge Companion to Advertising and Promotional Culture and Debates for the Digital Age, and popular and trade venues like NBC Think and Ad Age.
 His films have shown at Filmwinter in Germany, Revelation in Australia, Besides the Screen in Brazil, and the Fort Lauderdale, Sarasota, Santa Cruz, Chagrin, and Cinema on the Bayou film festivals in the United States.